CybercentreCanada/haunted-house/readme.md

 # todo

 ## Important
-- break ingest batches up
-- chunk input to yara jobs
 - don't save in expired/nearly expired groups
 - worker loss detection/task timeout
 - filter or bundle large response sets

 ## Nice to have/performance
+- use blob cache for indexing to prevent upload+delete immidately followed by download
+- let work requests block to see if work becomes available
+- add config flag to tune filter memory use
 - add tracing
-- use blob cache for indexing to prevent upload+delete immidately followed by download
 - keep a cache of which indices are assigned to what worker
 - task retry
 - result/error submit retrying
-- let work requests block to see if work becomes available
-- add config flag to tune filter memory use
+- use more single value structs for better build time error detection